What Is a Commercial Loan?

 Commercial loans have one purpose—to help you operate and grow a business.
 There are several types of commercial loans, and one of them might be right for you.
 Other options might make more sense for smaller companies and lower loan amounts.

 Technically, a commercial loan isn’t made to an individual.
 It’s made to a business, and the business is responsible for repayment.
-Most lenders use the term “commercial loan” to refer to larger loans made to medium-sized companies (generally, businesses with annual revenue of $10 million to $1 billion).
+Most lenders use the term “commercial loan” to refer to larger loans made to medium-sized or large companies (generally, businesses with annual revenue of $10 million to $1 billion).

 Types of Commercial Loans